Maui Now: December 05, 2017 Weather Forecast

 West Side

-Today: Isolated showers before 1pm.
-Mostly cloudy, then gradually becoming sunny, with a high near 80.
-Very windy, with a north northeast wind around 37 mph, with gusts as high as 55 mph.
-Chance of precipitation is 20%.
+Today: Clear, with a low around 61.
+North wind around 10 mph.

-Tonight: Mostly clear, with a low around 61.
-Very windy, with a northeast wind 26 to 36 mph decreasing to 16 to 26 mph after midnight.
-Winds could gust as high as 50 mph.
+Tonight: Sunny, with a high near 82.
+Northeast wind 5 to 11 mph becoming south southwest in the morning.

-Tomorrow: Sunny, with a high near 82.
-North northeast wind 8 to 11 mph.
+Tomorrow: Mostly clear, with a low around 57.
+North northeast wind 6 to 9 mph.

 South Side